rmerletti/rmerletti.github.io/lisin/projects.en.md

 <img style="float: left; padding: 10px; border: 1px solid #000; margin: 10px 20px 10px 10px;" src="/assets/img/tasi_logo.png">

-**Obiettivi:** Applicazione dei risultati del progetto OASIS allo studio delle lesioni da parto causate da episiotomia e lacerazioni spontanee.

-**Risultati:** Documentazione delle alterazioni della innervazione dello sfintere anale indotte da episiotomia e da lacerazioni spontanee.
-Studio condotto su 500 donne pre- e post-parto.
-Risultati pubblicati in due capitoli di libri e sul International Urogynecology Journ.
-2014; 25: 1097–1103 e 2014; 25:1491–1499.
-I risultati sono stati illustrati in numerosi seminari e presentazioni a congressi, nazionali e internazionali, nel settore della ostetricia.

-**Paesi partecipanti:** Italia, Slovenia, Lettonia, Germania, Ucraina.

-**Commenti:** Sono stati messi a punto strumenti e programmi di elaborazione dei dati maturi per la industrializzazione e il trasferimento clinico e tecnologico.
+**Objectives:** Application of the results of OASIS to the investigation of child delivery lesions due to episiotomy and spontaneous lacerations.

+**Results:** Application of EMG techniques for the automatic identification of the innervation zone of the anal sphincter.
+Clinical study carried out on 500 women pre- and post-partum.
+Results are published in two chapters of books and in two articles on  International Urogynecology Journ.
+2014; 25: 1097–1103 and 2014; 25:1491–1499.
+Results have also been described in many seminars and congress presentations.

+**Participating countries:** Italy, Slovenia, Latvia, Germany, Ucrainia

-[DOWNLOAD](/assets/pdfs/final_report_TASI-2.pdf) Rapporto Finale  TASI-2 (1.5 MB).
+[DOWNLOAD](/assets/pdfs/final_report_TASI-2.pdf) Final Report  TASI-2 (1.5 MB).

 <div style="clear: both; height: 2em"></div>